IamYorye/project-plan-it/journals/Gabriel_Svetcos.md

     At least one ah-ha! moment that you had during your coding, however small Keep your journal in reverse chronological order.
 Always put new entries at the top.

+## Friday - August 25, 2023

+Today, I worked on:

+- Individual Front-Ends

+We divvied up pages for the front-end to begin working on.
+I will be taking care of the NavBar and user dashboard (the homepage when logged in).

 ## Thursday - August 24, 2023

 Today, I worked on: